Fight the Bite!

 - DRESS: In long sleeves and pants when you’re outside to discourage mosquitoes from biting.

 - DEET: Spray a safe repellent on exposed skin and clothes.
 The CDC recommends DEET, picaridin, IR3535 or oil of lemon eucalyptus.

 - Prevent: Mosquitoes bite any time of day or night.
 Check and repair screens on doors and windows.
 Keep them closed and use air conditioning when you can.

 Here at OCCHD, we have an integrated strategy in place for Oklahoma County to control mosquitoes.
 We constantly and continually update this strategy by using many different kinds of data.

-Individuals in Oklahoma County and the U.S. in general can reduce their risk of contracting the West Nile virus by getting rid of standing water around houses and by using insect repellant.
-Here is a simple way to remember how to "Fight the Bite" using the 4 D’s of mosquito safety:
+Individuals in Oklahoma County and the U.S. in general can reduce their risk of contracting mosquito-borne diseases, such as the West Nile virus, by getting rid of standing water around houses and by using insect repellant.
+Here is a simple way to remember how to "Fight the Bite" using mosquito safety:

 Unfortunately, there is no easy solution for managing mosquitoes.
 Countless products on the market claim to be effective and easy to use but few have appreciable value in lessening the annoyance and incidence of bites.
 Unlike most insects found around homes, mosquitoes are pervasive outdoor pests and there are limits to what can be done to minimize their abundance, Nonetheless, there are measures that can afford some relief.